 “What matches hot pink ski pants?” my husband asks.

 “Everything and anything,” replies our daughter Aspen.
 “There are no ski fashion rules anymore.
-It’s not about matching; it’s about making your own statement.”
+It’s not about matching; it’s about making your own style statement.”

 My daughter insisted upon buying hot pink ski pants, but now she needs a ski jacket to match (or not – given the new style rules or lack thereof).